mainmatter/ember-simple-auth/packages/simple-auth-devise/README.md

 ```

 By default, Devise's sessions controller only responds to HTML request.
 In
-order for it to work with SimpleAuth it must also respond to JSON.
+order for it to work with Ember Simple Auth it must also respond to JSON.
 To
 achieve that, define a custom sessions controller (_if HTML responses are not
 needed the format handling can be left out of course_):